 The Benefits of Photographing in Bad Weather

 Does this mean you should reschedule or stay home that night?
 Absolutely not!
 There are some real benefits to photographing under rainy, overcast skies.
-In fact, some some subject matter actually works better if you shoot it under cloudy skies.
+In fact, some subject matter actually works better if you shoot it under cloudy skies.

 Also, a large part doing an Alaska Photo Treks tour or workshop is learning how to photograph in a variety of light and conditions.
 Our goal is to teach you how to get great pictures of Alaska in any kind of weather.